Henry B. Ledyard Jr.: Personal life

+He was a member of the New York Society of the Cincinnati by right of his descent from Major Benjamin Ledyard of the 1st New York Regiment.

 His wife died unexpectedly on March 30, 1895.
 Ledyard died on May 25, 1921, at his home in Grosse Pointe Farms, Michigan.
 After a quiet funeral at Grace Episcopal Church, he was buried at Elmwood Cemetery in Detroit.